iMovR Omega Denali Standing Desk Review

 This seems fundamentally counterproductive when we're using these devices to improve our health and productivity in the first place, which is why we've always recommended using an adjustable keyboard tray when working while walking.
 Trays like the Humanscale Keyboard Tray System, Humanscale Float Tray and ThermoDesk Stowaway can be adjusted to a negative angle that places the wrists in a more neutral position, reducing flexion and extension (cranking of the wrists).
 But these peripherals tend to be cumbersome, difficult or impossible to install, and costly.
 Not to mention, they force your body some 10" to 14" farther away from your desk and monitor.

 These keyboard trays also act as levers attached to your desk, translating and magnifying the oscillations your body makes when you walk.
-Even small vibrations from your typing can create a distracting amount of shakiness in your monitor - especially if it's hanging on the end of a monitor arm (as it should be) and especially if you’re particularly tall or heavy-handed.
+Even small vibrations from your typing can create a distracting amount of shakiness in your monitor - especially if it's hanging on the end of a monitor arm (as it should be), or if you’re particularly tall or heavy-handed.
 Some users minimize the instability in their treadmill desks by using a variety of tricks, but many just have to make peace with a slightly wobbly workstation.
 The taller the user, the worse it can get.

 What sets the Omega above other treadmill desks is its built-in SteadyType keyboard platform.
 The front edge of the table top opens up into a cutout shaped like the Greek letter omega where the user is positioned.
 Here, a rectangular portion of the desk 19.5” wide by 10.5” deep is sectioned off from the table top and attached to a solid steel pivot bar running underneath.
 Knobs on the underside of this platform loosen or tighten the attachment, allowing the platform to tilt forwards or backwards a full 90 degrees in either direction.
 In contrast, traditional ergonomic keyboard trays typically have a very limited incline adjustment range of +5 to -15, or at most -20 degrees.
 The Omega's unique feature results in an unprecedented keyboard tilt adjustment range – a major advantage, as we soon found out.

-New Stand Up Desk Summits
+New Standing Desk Summits

-Suitable for value-minded deskers and those looking to complement their existing desk, the Omega Denali Stand Up Desk (named after the Native American name for Mount McKinley) pairs the revolutionary new table top and integrated keyboard platform that defines the Omega, with an affordable, easy-crank manual base – the same one used in the ThermoDesk Ellure.
+Suitable for value-minded deskers and those looking to complement their existing desk, the Omega Denali Stand Up Desk (named after the Native American name for Mount McKinley) pairs the revolutionary new table top and integrated keyboard platform that defines the Omega with an affordable, easy-crank manual base – the same one used in the ThermoDesk Ellure.

 The nice thing with all iMovR desks is that their base widths are telescoping, so if you ever need to change desk sizes in the future you can just swap out the top (the far less costly component of the desk) and reset the base width.
-While some other desks provide pre-drilled pilot holes for installation, the Omega takes it a step up with their recessed insert nuts and easy-insert machine screws, which removes the mess of drilling into wood and protects the table top as you attach the base and keyboard platform mounting hardware to the top.
+While some other desks provide pre-drilled pilot holes for installation, the Omega takes it a step up with their recessed insert nuts and easy-insert machine screws.
+This removes the mess of drilling into wood and protects the table top as you attach the base and keyboard platform mounting hardware to the top.

-There are two height settings available on the keyboard tray’s mounting bracket, one that is set at 3/8" below the surface of the desk, the other at 1-1/8" inches.
+There are two height settings available on the keyboard tray’s mounting bracket - one that is set at 3/8" below the surface of the desk, the other at 1-1/8" inches.
 Of course the tilt angle and depth of the keyboard platform affect the net difference in height between typing and mousing.
-In our tests we were able to always achieve the ergonomic goal of minimizing the extension of the upper arm when mousing while keeping our hands within a consistent "arc" around the body.
+In our tests, we were able to always achieve the ergonomic goal of minimizing the extension of the upper arm when mousing while keeping our hands within a consistent "arc" around the body.

-During testing, we liked that the integrated keyboard tray creates a "cockpit" feel that is both ergonomic and aesthetically dramatic.
+We liked that the integrated keyboard tray creates a "cockpit" feel that is both ergonomic and aesthetically dramatic.
 The keyboard platform is contained in a cutout that gently dips inward, giving users easier access to the table top.
 A pair of sliding pegs can be adjusted to fit most full-sized keyboards.
 The keyboard platform angle adjusts quickly and easily, for a neutral wrist position.
 These dramatic angles are even more important to deskers who walk on a treadmill.

 Rather than pressing down on a flat surface and increasing the pressure on the wrist, users were able to anchor to the keyboard platform while keeping their arms at neutral angles.
 Users also retained access to more of their desk top without a keyboard tray pushing them a foot away.
 And with the keyboard platform built directly in to the desk, close to the center of balance, we experienced almost no shakiness, even when typing deliberately forcefully.